 "Permanent Collection" opens July 12, 2012 at the Nancy Margolis Gallery.
-The exhibit, curated by Jordan Isip and Edward del Rosario, features over 100 artists interpretations of work from MoMA's vast permanent collection.
-David Weeks has created a piece for this exhibit.
+The exhibit, curated by Jordan Isip and Edward del Rosario, features 130 artists' interpretations of work from MoMA's vast permanent collection (including a piece by David Weeks, featured above).

 Nancy Margolis Gallery is pleased to announce the opening of the massive group show, “Permanent Collection.”
 130 artists were asked to select any single piece from the over 15,000 works in the Museum of Modern Art’s permanent collection and create their own version with restricted dimensions.
 The range of work selected varies from design objects (Arthur Young, Bell-47D1) to iconic modern paintings (Cezanne, The Bather) to experimental film (Thomas Wilfred, Vertical Sequence).
 The choice of medium varies from video to sculpture to painting, and approaches range from pastiche to parody to tribute.
 The show continues the critique of the art world establishment and the concept of “master works.”